-Net cash flows used in investing activities were \$125.1 million and \$51.7 million in 2021 and 2020, respectively.
+Net cash flows used in investing activities were \$27.3 million and \$125.1 million in 2022 and 2021, respectively.

-During 2021, net cash flows used in investing activities increased primarily due to: (i) an increase to additions to tangible and intangible assets of \$47.0 million; (ii) an increase in purchase of businesses and audio assets of \$23.2 million; and (iii) a reduction in proceeds from sales of radio stations and other assets of \$4.5 million.
+During 2022, net cash flows used in investing activities decreased primarily due to: (i) an increase in proceeds from the sale of property, equipment, intangibles and other assets of \$52.3 million; and (ii) a decrease in purchases of business and audio assets of \$49.8 million, partially offset by an increase in additions to property and equipment of \$4.2 million.